qq431169079/bttracker/README.markdown

 BtTracker is a [BEP-15](http://www.bittorrent.org/beps/bep_0015.html) (UDP Tracker Protocol for BitTorrent) implementation in C.

+**Disclaimer:** This is experimental software.
+Do not use it in production.

 ## Features

 * Uses Redis as data storage